-Welcome to another edition of “Links I Like,” a weekly roundup of news, stories, and other randomness that’s impacted me in the last week.
-I hope you find these as encouraging and enlightening as I did.
-Enjoy!
+Good morning and welcome to another edition of “Links I Like,” a weekly roundup of the stories that have impacted me throughout the past few days.
+I hope you’ll find these as encouraging and enlightening as I did.

 Welcome to another collection of links that have impacted me this past week.
-Hope you find them enlightening and encouraging.
+I hope you’ll find them as beneficial as I did.

 Upon moving to south Florida in the spring of 2013, I wasn’t really looking to get involved in pastoral ministry right away.
 I had just graduated from Bible college with a Youth Ministries degree, but because of the transition between states, my only goals at the time were to find a job, find a house, and get settled with my wife in our new town.
 This was a big shift for me.